summu97/ARM-Templates-Assessment/Readme.md

 ## Important Notes

 - **Update Configuration File**:
-   Before running the pipeline, make sure to modify the following parameters in the `azure-pipeline.json` configuration file:
+   Before running the pipeline, make sure to modify the following parameters in the `deploy-pipeline.yml` & `.json` configuration files:
    - Update the **azureServiceConnection(ID)** value to reflect the newly created service connection ID.
    - Ensure **file paths**, **resourceGroupName**, and any other parameters are set to the correct values relevant to your project.